 Boxing prospect Jonathan Kumuteo knows all about fighting through adversity after recovering from a horrible skin condition earlier in his life.

-The 24-year-old underwent a skin-graft operation which helped him refocus fully on his career inside the ring.
+The 24-year-old underwent a skin graft operation which helped him refocus entirely on his career inside the ring.

 Now, with Hall of Fame promoter Frank Warren in his corner, Kumuteo is ready to embark on his stint in the paid ranks.